 - Six Sigma methodologies can be implemented in any kind of project across various industries.
 But it has its own empirical application, and therefore how much or how little will be implemented in the project is the sole decision of the project manager.

-- But before the implementation of the Six Sigma approach, it is recommended to go for the training of it.
+- But before the implementation of the Six Sigma approach, it is recommended to go for the training.
 The success of a project depends on strong leadership and effective team members who are sincerely committed to the vision of the project.

 Difference in Leadership